 Just learned of a local organization called www.friendsofallanimals.org located in North Lebanon, Pennsylvania, go to their site and see what they have available for adoption.
-You must be fairly local to adopt, Or if you care to donate.

 To Check Out The Person That You May Give Or Sell Your Pet To That MAY Be And Abuser.